 HELSINGIN YLIOPISTO HELSINGFORS UNIVERSITET UNIVERSITY OF HELSINKI

 Overlay and P2P Networks

 On power law networks

 Prof. Sasu Tarkoma

-29.9.2010
+3.10.2011

 On Zipf's distribution and power-laws A power-law implies that small occurrences are extremely common, whereas large instances are extremely rare.
-This regularity or law is also referred to as Zipf or Pareto Zipf is used to model the rank distributions, and power-law for frequency distributions The linguist George Zipf first proposed the law in 1935 in the context of word frequencies in languages.
-For Web sites, the Zipf law means that large sites get disproportionately more traffic than smaller sites.
+This regularity or law is also referred to as Zipf or Pareto Zipf is used to model the rank distributions, and power-law for frequency distributions Examples Word popularity rank in English Node degree distribution in a network

 Zipf's Law - $F \sim R^{-\beta}$, where R is the rank and the constant is close to one Straight line on a log-log plot - Zipf's law has been used to model Web links and media file references.
 It has therefore profound implications for content delivery on the Internet. - Efficient caching relies heavily on Zipf's law to replicate a small number of immensely popular files near the users.
-The distribution of the number of connections a host has to other hosts on the Internet has been shown to follow the Zipf distribution.